 “The ‘what ifs’ and ‘if-onlys’ in life can haunt us, so sometimes the best way to have peace is to take that leap.”

 That’s a powerful quote from today’s interview with proofreader and copy editor Margaret Fierstine.
-She’s speaking from personal experience because, according to her, she waited two years before acting on her dream.
+She’s speaking from personal experience because, according to her, she waited two years before starting her freelance editing career.

 How often have you thought to yourself, I wish I could do that?
 Or, I would love to [insert your dream here]?

 I’m going to be honest and say that I have.
 In fact, I think most of us have.
 Sometimes ideas pop into our heads and we push them away as fanciful; other times, an idea really sticks and we have no choice but to act on it.